We instinctively tie weight to value.

 So many creators start in the shallow pool of some algorithm’s grip—until, inevitably, they go searching for something heavier.
 From short-form to long-form.
 From building in public to locking in to solitude, obsession, deep work.
 To create a book, a film, an album, a company—something that stands alone.

-Even Substack, for all its virtues, is still a machine for midweight creations (that too, only if you use it right).
+Substack, for all its virtues, finds itself in the midweight creation zone (if you use it right).
 Writers stack posts, building up a library of words that starts to feel substantial.
 And it’s good that long-form posts can go viral faster and longer.
 But it’s still not quite as heavy as writers dream of, at least not yet.
-That’s why even the most successful Substackers—those who’ve turned newsletters into brands and businesses—eventually want to stop stacking things.
+Hence even the most successful Substackers, those who’ve turned newsletters into brands and businesses, eventually want to do more than stack things.

 They want to make one really, really good thing.
 One truly heavy thing.
 A book.
 A manifesto.
 A movie.
 A media company.
-A momument. — A masterpiece.
+A monument. — A masterpiece.4

 You’re either making in light mode or in heavy mode.